Brian Mulroney: Opposition leader (1983–1984)

-Two months later, Mulroney entered Parliament as the MP for Central Nova in Nova Scotia, winning a by-election in what was then considered a safe Tory seat, after Elmer MacKay stood aside in his favour.
-This is a common practice in most parliamentary systems.
+Two months later, Mulroney entered Parliament as the MP for Central Nova in Nova Scotia, winning a by-election in what was then considered a safe Tory seat after Elmer MacKay stood aside in his favour.
+The Progressive Conservatives only had one seat in Mulroney's home province of Quebec.

 Throughout his political career, Mulroney's fluency in English and French, with Quebec roots in both cultures, gave him an advantage that eventually proved decisive.

-Because of health problems shortly after becoming party leader, Mulroney quit smoking in 1983.

 By the start of 1984, as Mulroney began learning the realities of parliamentary life in the House of Commons, the Tories took a substantial lead in opinion polling.
 It was almost taken for granted that Trudeau would be heavily defeated by Mulroney in the general election due no later than 1985.
 Trudeau announced his retirement in February and was succeeded as Liberal leader and prime minister by his former finance minister, John Turner, in June.
-The Liberals then surged in the polls, to take a lead, after trailing by more than 20 percentage points.
+The Liberals then surged in the polls to take a lead after trailing by more than 20 percentage points.
 Only four days after being sworn in as prime minister, Turner called a general election for September.
 But the Liberal election campaign machinery was in disarray, leading to a weak campaign.

-In the early days of the campaign, Mulroney made several gaffes regarding patronage, including the reference to Ambassador Bryce Mackasey as "there's no whore like an old whore".
-However, most of the campaign is best remembered for Mulroney's attacks on a raft of Liberal patronage appointments.
-In his final days in office, Trudeau had controversially appointed a flurry of Senators, judges, and executives on various governmental and crown corporation boards, widely seen as a way to offer 'plum jobs' to loyal members of the Liberal Party.
-Upon assuming office, Turner, who had been out of politics for nine years while he earned a lucrative salary as a Toronto lawyer, showed that his political instincts had diminished.
-He had been under pressure to advise Governor General Jeanne Sauvé to cancel the appointments—which convention would then have required Sauvé to do.
-However, Turner chose not to do so, and instead proceeded to appoint several more Liberals to prominent political offices per a signed, legal agreement with Trudeau.
+In the early days of the campaign, Mulroney made several gaffes regarding patronage, insulting ambassador Bryce Mackasey with the phrase "there's no whore like an old whore".
+Most of the campaign is best remembered for his attacks on a raft of Liberal patronage appointments.
+In his final days in office, Trudeau had controversially appointed a flurry of senators, judges, and executives on various governmental and crown corporation boards, widely seen as a way to offer 'plum jobs' to loyal members of the Liberal party.
+Upon assuming office, Turner had been under pressure to advise governor general Jeanne Sauvé to cancel the appointments—which convention would then have required Sauvé to do.
+Turner did not, instead appointing several more Liberals to prominent political offices per a signed legal agreement with Trudeau.

-Ironically, Turner had planned to attack Mulroney over the patronage machine that the latter had set up in anticipation of victory.
+Turner had planned to attack Mulroney over the patronage machine that the latter had set up in anticipation of victory.
 In a televised leaders' debate, Turner launched what appeared to be the start of a blistering attack on Mulroney by comparing his patronage machine to that of the old Union Nationale in Quebec.
-However, Mulroney successfully turned the tables by pointing to the recent raft of Liberal patronage appointments.
+Mulroney successfully turned the tables by pointing to the recent raft of Liberal patronage appointments.
 He demanded that Turner apologize to the country for making "these horrible appointments."
-Turner replied that "I had no option" except to let the appointments stand.
+Turner replied that, "I had no option" except to let the appointments stand.
 Mulroney famously responded: